NVIDIAGameWorks/Falcor/README.md

 ------------------------
 - If you haven't done so already, create a Visual Studio solution and project for your code.
 Falcor only supports 64-bit builds, so make sure you have a 64-bit build configuration
 - Add `Falcor.props` to your project (Property Manager -> Right click your project -> Add existing property sheet)
-- Add `FalcorSharedObjects.vcxproj` to your solution (Located at `Framework/FalcorSharedObjects/FalcorSharedObjects.vcxproj`)
 - Add `Falcor.vcxproj` to your solution (Located at `Framework/Source/Falcor.vcxproj`)
 - Add a reference to Falcor in your project (Solution Explorer -> Your Project -> Right Click `References` -> Click `Add Reference...` -> Choose Falcor)